 On June 5, 2020, President Donald Trump signed a law modifying key provisions of the Paycheck Protection Program (PPP), one of the highest-profile coronavirus-related financial aid and stimulus measures passed by the United States Congress in the opening months of the COVID-19 pandemic.

 According to a Fox Business report, the Paycheck Protection Program Flexibility Act (PPPFA) allows loan recipients to use up to 40% of their loans’ proceeds for certain expenses unrelated to payroll — specifically, rent, mortgage interest, and utilities — without jeopardizing their eligibility for full loan forgiveness, provided they use the remainder for payroll expenses.
 A subsequent rule issued by the Small Business Administration (SBA), the federal agency charged with overseeing PPP, clarified that loan recipients don’t need to meet the 60% payroll threshold to qualify for partial loan forgiveness as long as they used at least 60% of the forgiven amount for payroll expenses.
+The SBA is even more lenient with self-employed borrowers, forgiving loan amounts up to $20,833 regardless of how the funds were used, according to Forbes.

 America’s small business community welcomed the PPPFA and the SBA’s follow-up action.
 But questions still linger for many business owners, solopreneurs, and even freelancers whose self-employment income makes them eligible for PPP.